-Yes, the Intex Comfort Plush Dura-Beam Airbed could be used every day without issue.
-If it were me, I’d probably try to invest in a little bit more premium of an air bed if I was able to afford it (but to each their own).
+Yes, the Intex Comfort Plush Dura-Beam Airbed could be used daily without issue.
+If it were me, I’d probably try to invest in a little bit more premium air bed if I was able to afford it (but to each their own).

 The fact that this air mattress is as inexpensive as it is makes it a fairly low-risk proposition to take tent camping.

-No, this is not going to be a good option for any situation where you don’t have a car to transport it.
+No, this will not be a good option for any situation where you don’t have a car to transport it.
 It’s too big and too heavy.

-If you can get the Dura-Beam to where you’re going there’s no reason you shouldn’t use this air mattress for travel.
-This is perfect to throw in your car and take to a friends house or to a hotel where you’re cramming a lot of people in.
+If you can get the Dura-Beam to where you’re going, there’s no reason you shouldn’t use this air mattress for travel.
+This is perfect to throw in your car and take to a friend’s house or a hotel where you’re cramming many people in.

-It’s not small and it’s not lightweight, though technically it should fit in even a small suitcase and weighs less than 20 pounds so you could technically take it on an airplane if you need to.
+It’s not small and lightweight, though technically it should fit in even a small suitcase and weighs less than 20 pounds, so you could technically take it on an airplane if you need to.

 Things We Love

-For the quality, the Intex Comfort Plush Dura-Beam Airbed is an excellent price.
+For quality, the Intex Comfort Plush Dura-Beam Airbed is an excellent price.